 trade union membership

 You can withdraw your consent at any time.
-Tell us what personal information you don't want us to store and we'll delete it.
+Contact your local Citizens Advice and tell them what personal information you don't want us to store - we'll delete it.

 How we use your information